Agathis australis

-With its novel soil interaction and regeneration pattern it can compete with faster growing angiosperms.
+With its podsolization capability and regeneration pattern it can compete with faster growing angiosperms.
 Because it is such a conspicuous species, forest containing kauri is generally known as kauri forest, although kauri need not be the most abundant tree.
 In the warmer northern climate, kauri forests have a higher species richness than those found further south.
 Kauri even act as a foundation species that modify the soil under their canopy to create unique plant communities.